terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-governance.md

 - type: `Dec`
 - default value: 50%

-Minimum proportion of Yes votes for proposal to pass.
+Minimum proportion of Yes votes for a proposal to pass.

 ### Veto